cyugao/cyugao.github.io/_pages/about.md

   - /about.html
 ---

-I am an Industrial Engineering PhD student at the [University of Wisconsin-Madison](https://www.wisc.edu/), advised by Prof. [Stephen Wright](http://pages.cs.wisc.edu/~swright/).
+I am a PhD Candidate in Industrial Engineering at the [University of Wisconsin-Madison](https://www.wisc.edu/), under the guidance of Prof. [Stephen Wright](http://pages.cs.wisc.edu/~swright/).
+I also hold an M.S. in Computer Science from the University of Wisconsin-Madison.
+Prior to my time in Madison, I earned a B.S. in Mathematics from the [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).

-Before coming to Madison, I received my B.S. in Mathematics at the [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
+My research is centered on the design and analysis of optimization algorithms for machine learning applications.

-My current research interests are machine learning, non-convex optimization and differentially private optimization methods.
+**I am actively seeking machine learning engineer/scientist positions in the industry!**

-Check out my CV [here](/resume/resume.pdf).
+You can view my CV [here](/resume/resume.pdf).

 ## Contact

 Email: [firstname].[lastname] [at] wisc.edu

-## Publication
+## Publications
 **Changyu Gao**, Andrew Lowy, Stephen J. Wright, Xingyu Zhou.
 Optimal Rates for Robust Stochastic Convex Optimization, Submitted.